Fr\'echet Distance Under Translation: Conditional Hardness and an Algorithm via Offline Dynamic Grid Reachability: Introduction

 It remains to describe how to determine reachability information among terminals.
-To this end, we designed a surprisingly succinct representation of reachability from terminals to block boundaries.
+To this end, we design a surprisingly succinct representation of reachability from terminals to block boundaries.
 Consider a canonical block $B$ and let $\mathcal{T}_B$ be the terminals in $B$.
-For each terminal $t \in \mathcal{T}_B$ let $A(t)$ be the lowest/rightmost point on the right/upper boundary of $B$ that is reachable from $t$, and similarly let $Z(t)$ be the highest/leftmost reachable point, see Figure \vref{fig:intervalcomp}.
+For each terminal $t \in \mathcal{T}_B$ let $A(t)$ be the lowest/rightmost point on the right/upper boundary of $B$ that is reachable from $t$, and similarly let $Z(t)$ be the highest/leftmost reachable point, see the illustration to the right.
 We label any terminal $t = (x,y)$ by $L(t) := x+y$, i.e., the anti-diagonal that $t$ is contained in.
-For any right/upper boundary point $q$ of $B$, let $\ell(q)$ be the minimal label of any terminal in $\mathcal{T}_B$ from which $q$ is reachable, see Figure~\vref{fig:reachregion}.
-We prove the following succinct representation of reachability (see Corollary~\ref{cor:reachlabels}).
+For any right/upper boundary point $q$ of $B$, let $\ell(q)$ be the minimal label of any terminal in $\mathcal{T}_B$ from which $q$ is reachable.
+We prove the following succinct representation of reachability (see Corollary~\ref{cor:reachlabels}) that significantly generalizes a previous characterization for reachability among the \emph{boundaries} of blocks~\cite{AltG95, avraham2015faster}.

 Here, $q \in [A(t),Z(t)]$ is to be understood as ``$q$ lies between $A(t)$ and $Z(t)$ along the boundary of $B$'', which can be expressed using a constant number of inequalities.
 The ``only if'' part is immediate, since $t$ can only reach boundary vertices in $[A(t),Z(t)]$, and $\ell(q)$ is the minimal label of any terminal reaching $q$; the ``if'' part is surprising.